nial0003/e25-prog2/week35b/guides/01-spring-boot-jpa-one-to-many-and-many-to-one.md

 ## Introduction
 In this guide, we will explore how to model One-to-Many and Many-to-One relationships in Spring Data JPA.
 We will cover the necessary annotations, how to set up the entities, and how to manage these relationships.

 One-to-Many / Many-to-One relationships are common in database design, where one entity can be associated with multiple instances of another entity.
-For example, a `OrderLine` can have multiple `Orders`, a `Course` can have multiple `CourseOfferings`, a `Student` can have multiple `Enrollments`, etc.
+For example, a `Order` can have multiple `OrderLines`, a `Course` can have multiple `CourseOfferings`, a `Student` can have multiple `Enrollments`, etc.

 ## Setup
 - Create a Spring Boot project with Spring web and Spring Data JPA, H2 database and MySQL dependencies - name the project `one-to-many`